striblab/startribune_dataviz/20150613-greenline/Readme.md

 by Frey Hargarten

-Built using Mike Bostock's D3 and NVD3.
+Built using Mike Bostock's [D3](https://github.com/mbostock/d3), [NVD3](http://nvd3.org/) and [jQuery](https://github.com/jquery/jquery).
+Powered by Google Sheets.
 Powered by Google Sheets.

 The files can be run in any live server setup.
-Just open the index.php file in your browser.
+Just open the index.php or index.html file in your browser.

 http://www.startribune.com/green-line-lrt-ridership-stays-strong/309420891/